Credit Sesame vs Credit Karma: Which Free Tool Is Better?

 In addition to your TransUnion credit score, you’ll also get your free credit score from Equifax.
 Both are updated weekly, and you’ll also get your official credit report from both reporting bureaus for free.

 Having your credit score and official credit report from all three major credit reporting bureaus is important because there are often discrepancies in reporting across the bureaus.
 The Federal Trade Commission found that one in five consumers had an error on at least one of their credit reports.

-To help you improve your score, Credit Sesame has designed its own “Credit Report Card.”
+As an alternative to Credit Karma, Credit Sesame has designed its own “Credit Report Card” to help you improve your score.
 It’s not your official TransUnion credit report, but it reflects information from it and then makes recommendations on how to improve your credit score.
 The report card grades the five components of your score:

 - Payment history

 - Credit usage